sergpapa/FPC/TESTING.md

 # **TESTING**

-The FPC has been tesytd manually as well as with automated services like code validators and browser developer tools.
+The FPC has been tested manually as well as with automated services like code validators and browser developer tools.

 # **Contents**